xrstf/rudi/cmd/rudi/cmd/console/help.md

   * `error` – returns an error
   * `has?` – returns true if the given symbol's path expression points to an existing value
   * `if` – evaluate one of two expressions based on a condition
+  * `patch` – applies an expression to all matched values
-  * `set` – set a value in a variable/document, only really useful with ! modifier (set!)
+  * `set` – set a value in a variable/document, most often used with ! modifier (set!)
   * `try` – returns the fallback if the first expression errors out

 * **coalesce**